 Trending starts in groov View when you save your changes.
-If a page in groov contains a Trend gadget that has accumulated data, when the page is opened in View, the Trend gadget is immediately full of data.
-The scanned values are retained if either groov Box or groov Server is restarted.
+If a page contains a Trend gadget that has accumulated data, when the page is opened in View, the Trend gadget immediately has data.
+The scanned values are retained if groov EPIC, groov Box, or groov Server is restarted.

 In groov View, you can download data from each pen to a .csv file, which you can open in an application like Microsoft Excel.
-See "Downloading Data from a Trend" on page 111.
+See "Downloading Data from a Trend" on page 123.